pretix/pretix-docs/docs/guides/payment/index.md

 ![Plugins settings page.
 The "Payment providers" tab is open, displaying the plugins for bank transfer, Mollie, PayPal, and Stripe, all of which are active.](../../assets/screens/payment-providers/plugins-top.png "Available plugins")

-Navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins:.
+Navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins:.
 The :btn:Payment providers: tab displays our top recommendations for payment provider plugins: bank transfer, Mollie, PayPal and Stripe at the top of the page.
 Below that, you can find the list of plugins for all other payment providers available in pretix.
 By default, the plugins for bank transfer, PayPal, Stripe and SEPA Direct debit will be active.